christianeiselt/Advent-of-Code/README.md

 # Advent-of-Code

-Contains soulutions to the puzzles for the year(s):
+Contains solutions to the puzzles for the year(s):
 2018: https://adventofcode.com/2018/